AI + Motivational Interviewing

 𝗥𝗼𝗹𝗹𝗶𝗻𝗴 𝘄𝗶𝘁𝗵 𝗥𝗲𝘀𝗶𝘀𝘁𝗮𝗻𝗰𝗲

-When clients become defensive, avoid the "righting reflex":
+When defensiveness arises, avoid the "righting reflex":

-◾ Instead of: "But you're isolating yourself from real relationships."
+◾ Instead of: "But you're [bad outcome of this]."